 University of London, Royal Holloway College - Department of Economics

-When luxury purchases signal buyers' incomes, a monopoly provider of a luxury good can deliver the signals with greater efficiency than competitive providers.
-If new entrants sell counterfeit goods at competitive prices, consumers will have to buy larger quantities of luxury goods to transmit the same signal, thereby creating inefficiency.
-And new entrants will in fact cause competitive prices to prevail when they produce indistinguishable replicas of existing luxury goods.
-If new entrants are prohibited from producing exact copies, welfare performance can be better.
-We also find a trade-off among the goods that can serve as income signals: the goods that signal efficiently display a large gap between between marginal cost and the price a monopoly charges, but the same goods offer the greatest rewards to counterfeiting.
+When luxury purchases signal the incomes of buyers, a monopoly will deliver signals efficiently.
+If competitors sell counterfeit copies of luxury goods at low prices, consumers will have to buy larger quantities to transmit the same signal, which wastes resources.
+Entrants do maximal harm when they produce indistinguishable replicas of existing luxury goods which causes prices to fall the furthest.
+Pooling, where agents do not signal, can deliver a welfare improvement over the separation that occurs under classical monopoly and competition.
+But only a powerful monopoly that can determine which goods are marketed can enforce this outcome.
+Finally, there is a trade-off among the goods that can serve as income signals: the goods that signal efficiently display a large gap between between marginal cost and the price a monopoly charges, but the same goods offer the greatest rewards to counterfeiting.

 Number of Pages in PDF File: 33

 JEL Classification: D11, D42, D82, H21, L10working papers series

 Date posted: March 29, 2012 ; Last revised: January 11, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.281 seconds